joneswack/ocr-workbench/README.md

 - Executable code setup for the above libraries
 - Automatic conversion of all provided PDF files in ``data/input`` into markdown using all methods
 - Memory and time tracking for each method
+- Hardware acceleration using CPU, MPS and CUDA

 ## Why do we still care about OCR?